wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 3. run command `docker run -it --rm --mount type=bind,src=<path_to_ExampleData>,dst=/mnt wdlin/rackj`
 4. just remember that the ExampleData folder is bound to `/mnt`

+The maximum memory usage is about 2GB for this workthrough so it seems not needed to adjust any resource limits.

 ## 1. Mapping using TopHat2

 Since we are going to map reads, existing BAM files are not needed.